 to see a full list of the 2014 home missions dioceses and view grant amounts, areas of need, populations, and more details.

-On the weekend of April 26-27, parishes across the U.S. took up the Catholic Home Missions Appeal.
-This year, the collection will fund $8.45 million in grants to needy dioceses, including Kalamazoo, Michigan, and Jackson, Mississippi.
+On the weekend of April 23-24, parishes across the U.S. will take up the Catholic Home Missions Appeal.
+This year, the collection will fund almost $9 million in grants to needy dioceses, including Cheyenne, Wyoming, and Lake Charles, Louisiana.
 Read more in the press release.

 The Appeal primarily supports home mission dioceses, that is, those dioceses in the United States that are unable to offer their people the basic pastoral ministries of word, worship, and service without outside help.
 It may also give grants to other dioceses in the U.S. for particular projects, and to organizations and religious communities engaged in missionary work.